 A landlocked country in Eastern Europe, bordering 7 other countries.
 Hungary is most famous for its goulash and of course Budapest, its magical capital.
 Hungarian is the official spoken language the almost 10 million inhabitants speak.
 Don’t try it!
 It is impossible to learn.
 Budapest draws tourists from all over the world and lets the other tourist attractions in Hungary far behind.
 To me to show you that the countryside of this country has a lot to offer.
 There are many things to do in Hungary and I will show you the best places to go.

 Don't waste money on high roaming costs.
-Buying a sim card in Hungary is easy and it will make your trip much easier!
+Get here all info about buying a sim card for Hungary in 2023 is easy and it will make your trip much easier!
 Landing at Budapest and in need of a Hungary sim card?
 Stay connected on your road trip and buy a Hungary sim card at Budapest Airport.

 History of Hungary